Sdasarisrihari/EasyMeds/README.md

 It is required to be installed on system to run this project.<br />

 # Running

-XAMPP can be download using the following link
+If you haven't already, download and install XAMPP from here
 ```
 https://www.apachefriends.org/download.html
 ```
-After setting up and completing the installation steps, follow these instructions to run the application:
+- Once it downloaded Start the application.

-Start Apache and MySQL in XAMPP:

-Open the XAMPP control panel.
+- Start Apache and MySQL from the XAMPP control panel.

-Click Start for both Apache and MySQL.
+**Extract the Project Files**:

+- Download and extract the project files from the archive.

+**Copy the Main Project Folder**:

+- Copy the extracted project folder.\

+**Paste the Project Folder**:

+- Navigate to `C:/xampp/htdocs/` and paste the project folder into the `htdocs` directory.

+**Open Your Browser**:

+ - Launch your preferred web browser (e.g., Chrome, Firefox).

-And then we need to run the create_database.phpy file.
+- Then we need to run the create_database.phpy file File.

-Then you can register the account
+- Then you can register the account

 # usage